leoTigers/ece-webtech-2021-fall/webtech/00.prerequisite/index.md

 * "A way of programming"
 * Common paradigms:
+  * Declarative: the program describes its desired results without explicitly listing commands or steps.
-  * Imperative - Control flow is an explicit sequence of commands
+  * Imperative: the control flow is an explicit sequence of commands.
-  * Functional - Computation proceeds by function calls, no global state
+  * Functional: the computation proceeds by function calls, no global state
-  * Object-oriented - Everything is an object
+  * Object-oriented: everything is an object, functions are methods and are executed with the object's context
-  * Event-driven - Control flow determined by async actions
+  * Event-driven: the control flow is triggered and determined by async actions

 ## StackOverflow